Atlantic threadfin

-The Atlantic threadfin (Polydactylus octonemus) is a species of ray-finned fish a threadfin from the family Polynemidae which is native to subtropical and temperate waters of the western Atlantic Ocean and the Gulf of Mexico.
+The Atlantic threadfin (Polydactylus octonemus) is a species of ray-finned fish, a threadfin from the family Polynemidae native to subtropical and temperate waters of the western Atlantic Ocean and the Gulf of Mexico.

 Description

 The Atlantic threadfin is a medium-sized species of threadfin which grows to a maximum total length of 30 cm, although most fish have a total length of around 25 cm.
 It has a pointed snout and an almost straight dorsal profile on its head.

-There are two separate dorsal fins, the first dorsal fin contains 8 spines in which the bases of each spine is a similar thickness to the others, and the second dorsal fin has a single spine and 11 to 13 soft rays.
-The anal fin has 3 spines and 12 to 14 soft rays, The base of the anal fin is longer than that of the second dorsal fin.
-The pectoral fin has 14 to 16 unbranched rays and has a length equivalent to 24%-29% of the standard length and its tip does not reach the tip of pelvic fin.
-There are 8 pectoral filaments 8, sometimes 9, and the first pectoral filament is the shortest, extending beyond level of front of the pelvic fin while the second to fifth pectoral filaments reach slightly farther while the sixth filament may extend slightly beyond the tip of the pelvic fin.
+There are two separate dorsal fins; the first dorsal fin contains eight spines whose bases are of similar thickness, and the second dorsal fin has a single spine and 11 to 13 soft rays.
+The anal fin has three spines and 12 to 14 soft rays.
+The base of the anal fin is longer than that of the second dorsal fin.
+The pectoral fin has 14 to 16 unbranched rays and has a length equivalent to 24 to 29% of the standard length.
+Its tip does not reach the tip of the pelvic fins.
+There are eight pectoral filaments, sometimes nine, and the first pectoral filament is the shortest, extending beyond the level of the front of the pelvic fins while the second to fifth pectoral filaments reach slightly farther and the sixth filament may extend slightly beyond the tip of the pelvic fins.
 The seventh pectoral filament does not extend as far as the anal-fin origin.
-The eighth pectoral filament is the longest and it has a length equivalent to 39% to 51% of the standard length.
+The eighth pectoral filament is the longest and it has a length equivalent to 39 to 51% of the standard length.
 The filaments tend to be longer in adults than they are in young fish.
 The caudal fin is deeply forked with its upper and lower caudal-fin lobes not bearing filaments.
-There are 56-64 pored scales in the lateral line which is forked on the caudal fin, with branches reaching onto the rear margin of the lobes of the tail.
-The upper sides of the head and the flanksare tinged with a slight darkish silver shade, lightening on the lower flanks.
+There are 56 to 64 pored scales in the lateral line which is forked on the caudal fin, with branches reaching onto the rear margin of the lobes of the tail.

+The upper sides of the head and the flanks are tinged with a slight darkish silver shade, lightening on the lower flanks.
 It has a semi-translucent snout.
 The first and second dorsal fins are coloured dusky yellow; the pectoral fin is black while the pectoral filaments are translucent.
-The dusk yellow anal fin has a white rear margin.
+The dusk-yellow anal fin has a white rear margin.
 The caudal fin is dusky yellowish with a black rear margin.

 Distribution

-The Atlantic threadfin is found in the western Atlantic where it occurs from New Smyrna Beach in Florida south and west into the Gulf of Mexico coast of the United Statesto the Yucatan Peninsula in Mexico.
+The Atlantic threadfin is found in the western Atlantic where it occurs from New Smyrna Beach in Florida south and west into the Gulf of Mexico coast of the United States to the Yucatan Peninsula in Mexico.
 It is absent from the northern part of the Yucatan Peninsula and from Cuba.
 Vagrants stray as far north as Long Island.